-Students are required to vacate seminary housing within 30 days after completing class work for the A.Div., M.A./ C.E., M.A./C.M. and M.Div. degrees at the end of the fall and spring semester.
-Dormitory students who complete class work during summer school and who will not be enrolled in the fall semester, must vacate the dormitories during the weekend following the end of the second summer session.
-Students in seminary apartments who complete degree work in either summer session must vacate their apartments within one week after completing their degrees.
+Students are required to vacate seminary housing within 30 days after completing class work for the A.Div., M.A./C.E., M.A./C.M. and M.Div. degrees at the end of the fall or spring semester.
+Dormitory students who complete class work during summer school and who will not be enrolled in the fall semester, must vacate the dormitories during the weekend following the end of the last summer session.
+Students in seminary apartments who complete degree work in any summer session must vacate their apartments within one week after completing their final class.